Kosikowski/swift-executors/README.md

 ## Overview

-Swift Executors provides two main executor types that allow you to control how Swift tasks are executed:
+Swift Executors provides three main executor types that allow you to control how Swift tasks are executed:

 - **QueueTaskExecutor**: A task executor backed by `NSOperationQueue` for controlling concurrency and prioritizing work
+- **DispatchQueueTaskExecutor**: A task executor backed by Grand Central Dispatch (GCD) for efficient thread management and performance
 - **ThreadExecutor**: A serial executor that pins every actor job to a dedicated thread for thread-affinity requirements

 ## Features

 - **Concurrency Control**: Limit the number of concurrent operations with `QueueTaskExecutor`
+- **GCD Integration**: Leverage Grand Central Dispatch with `DispatchQueueTaskExecutor` for efficient thread management
 - **Thread Affinity**: Pin tasks to specific threads with `ThreadExecutor` for frameworks requiring thread-local storage
 - **Quality of Service**: Configure QoS levels for priority handling
 - **Swift Concurrency Integration**: Seamlessly works with Swift's async/await and structured concurrency